-Elink Vietnam, the dodgy English teaching company that threatened me for not working without payment and that ignored me for days when I asked for my last salary, finally paid me.
+Elink Vietnam, the dodgy English teaching company that threatened me for not working without payment and that ignored me when I asked for my last salary, finally paid me.
 Why?
-Because of a big scene I had to do in front of the Public Schools where I worked in Hanoi.
+Because of a big scene I did in front of the Public Schools where I worked in Hanoi.

-Apparently, it is a common practice in the country not to pay on time, to threaten foreigners that decide to quit (if they are attached to a company, as was my case), and not to pay the last salary, if the person quits before the payday.
-Of course, I found out about this when I lived it first-hand when working for Elink Vietnam.
+Apparently, it is a common practice in the country not to pay on time, to threaten foreigners that decide to quit, and not to pay the last salary, if the person quits before the payday.
+Of course, I found everything out when I lived it first-hand after working for Elink Vietnam.

 Al mal tiempo buena cara!!!
 Pese a toda la tragedia porque me paguen mi salario y me dejen renunciar en #paz en #Vietnam.
 Pese a los malos tratos, abusos y amenazas, hay que tener la sonrisa siempre como prioridad. .
 La solución llegará por sí sola 😊 . 🇬🇧 Smiling despite the bad weather!!!
 Despite all the tragedy because the company where I worked as English #teacher in #Hanoi doesn't want to pay me my salary and let me quit in #peace. .
 Despite the mistreatment and threats, smiling must be the priority. .
 The rest will come along😊 . #dametraveler #solotraveler #vietnamese #temple #saturday #goodvibes #instamood #red #me #traveler #instaviajeros #instagramers #smile #work #caligraphy #small #viajes #viajosola #independent #strong